grpc/proposal/A31-xds-routeaction-support.md

 }
 ```

-The "xds_cluster_manager" policy will maintain a map from cluster name (in each
+The "xds_cluster_manager" policy will maintain a map from cluster name to child
-`cds_config` entry) to child Policy in order to route Picks.
+Policy in order to route Picks.

 The Resolver and Config Selector need to coordinate removal of clusters when
 they are deleted by xDS.
 In order to prevent deleted clusters from being